A non-local Random Walk on the Hypercube: Coupling Argument

-\end{enumerate} Then the following lemma, which can be found in Chapter $4$ of \cite{Pbook}, says how the above coupling can be used to get an upper bound for the total variation distance:
+\end{enumerate} \begin{definition} If $x\in (\mathbb{Z}/ 2 \mathbb{Z})^n$ is the starting configuration of $X_1$, then let $T_x$ denote the first time the two chains match. \end{definition} The following lemma, which can be found as Lemma $5$ of Chapter $4$ of \cite{Pbook}, says how the above coupling can be used to get an upper bound for the total variation distance.